Anton Ptushkin: Early life and career

 Ptushkin was born on 22 May 1984 in Voroshilovgrad (now Luhansk), a city in eastern Ukraine.
 He graduated from the East Ukrainian Volodymyr Dahl National University achieving a degree of sociology.
 After his graduation, he worked in a night club in Luhansk as a DJ and an art director.

 In 2012, he moved to the capital, Kyiv and started to work at a radio station.
 He was the founder and director of the radio broadcast channels Lounge FM and Radio Piatnytsia.

 In 2017, he became the host of travel series Oryol i Reshka with Nastya Ivleeva.
 Together they filmed 3 seasons, totaling 65 episodes.

 In June 2018, he announced that he had quit filming the series.
 Neither Ptushkin nor the TV show Teen Spirit Studio company stated the reason for his departure.
 His position in the show was taken over by Yevsey Kovalyov.

 After quitting the show, Ptushkin spent more time filming travel videos on his YouTube channel.
 He also claimed that he ran his channel alone, without the help of cameramen, film editors and screenwriters.

+In 2025, he released the film "Antarctica: The Big Feature", which documents the ongoings of Ukrainian researchers in Antarctica in the years following the Russian invasion of Ukraine.
+It was published to his YouTube channel for free in December of 2025.

 Ptushkin has a total of 5 YouTube channels, five posting in different languages, including the main channel in Russian (formerly, before 2023) and the four other channels in English, Ukrainian, Spanish and Portuguese.